 Fund balance of governmental funds is reported in various categories based on the nature of any limitations requiring the use of resources for specific purposes.
+Governmental funds report nonspendable fund balance for amounts that cannot be spent because they are either: a) not in spendable form or b) legally or contractually required to be maintained intact.
+Restricted fund balance is reported when externally imposed constraints are placed on the use of resources by grantors, contributors, or laws or regulations of other governments.
 The Consortium itself can establish limitations on the use of resources through either a commitment (committed fund balance) or an assignment (assigned fund balance).

 The committed fund balance classification includes amounts that can be used only for the specific purposes determined by a formal action of the government's highest level of decision-making authority.
-The Board of Directors is the highest level of decision-making authority for the government that can, by adoption of a resolution prior to the end of the fiscal year, commit fund balance.
+The Board of Directors is the highest level of decision-making authority for the Consortium that can, by adoption of a resolution prior to the end of the fiscal year, commit fund balance.
 Once adopted, the limitation imposed by the resolution remains in place until a similar action is taken (the adoption of another resolution) to remove or revise the limitation.